 (I have included affiliate links for your convenience, it just means should you purchase an item I would get a small commission, your price stays the same.
 Thanks for supporting the blog in this manner!)

 - Start by cutting down the hardboard into 14″ X 17.5″ placemats.
 You can get six placemats out of one sheet.
 Use extreme caution and safety equipment when working with a table saw!

 - Sand the edges.
 The backing of the hard board sheds, so try to get the outer edges as clean and smooth as possible.

-- Layout mats on a covered work space and paint with black latex or acrylic paint.
-Two coats will be needed.
-Allow to dry completely.
+- Layout mats on a covered work space and paint with chalkboard paint.
+You will need to apply a few light coats for best results!

 - Season the board by rubbing it down with chalk and wiping clean.

 - Decorate with chalk to your heart’s content.

 There are multiple ways to do a chalkboard finish in addition to the method shared here.
 Some paints you can paint directly on a smooth surface and they will make a chalkboard finish, there is spray paint available and you can try homemade chalky paint, which I frequently use.
 None of them wipe clean the same as a good old fashioned chalkboard, but all can easily be wiped down with a slightly damp rag if needed.